Minimally Invasive Procedures

 A nonsurgical alternative to treat abnormal bleeding caused by fibroids is uterine fibroid embolization (UFE).
 In this minimally invasive procedure, an interventional radiologist maps the blood supply to the uterus and fibroid with fluoroscopy (X-ray imaging).
 A catheter is then inserted into a small incision in the groin to inject small particles that block the blood supply to the fibroids, effectively killing them.

-"UFE is a viable alternative to hysterectomy," said Wayne Wivell, MD, chief of interventional radiology at MWH.
+"UFE is a viable alternative to hysterectomy," said Wayne Wivell, MD, chief of interventional radiology at Melrose Wakefield Hospital.
 "With UFE, women are typically hospitalized for one night and often are able to return to work within a week."

-For a gynecological surgeon or interventional radiologist Please call our physician referral line at 1-800-540-9191.
+For a gynecological surgeon or interventional radiologist, please call our physician referral line at 800-540-9191.